-About Supplemental Security Income
+Claiming Supplement Security Income

 SSI is a federal program managed by the Social Security Administration and funded by the U.S. Treasury.
 The program provides a monthly payment to individuals who have low income and low resources and who are either over 65, blind or disabled.
 SSI recipients can receive Social Security Disability payments concurrently with SSI benefits, and they may also work and earn some income.
 You can use a supplemental security income calculator to learn more about what benefits may be available to you.

 Some portion of Social Security benefits is considered taxable income by the IRS.
 However, SSI is not a Social Security benefit.
 Any benefit you receive for SSI is not taxable.
 Social Security Disability and Social Security retirement benefits are taxable to a certain extent.
 If you are receiving SSI but are also receiving Social Security benefits, you may have to file a tax return.